-The proposed project would not result in any adverse impacts to the surrounding natural, historical, and water resources; generate significant air or noise pollution; or promote environmental or socioeconomic injustices.
+With implementation of mitigation, the proposed project would not result in any adverse impacts to the surrounding natural, historical, and water resources; generate significant air or noise pollution; or promote environmental or socioeconomic injustices.
 The proposed project is not located within a coastal zone or near a major water resource.
-There are no mitigation requirements for any of the laws and authorities assessed in this review.